A good example of Biblical faith is Moses — a man who learned to walk by faith.

 8. He endured as seeing Him Who is invisible

 These eight actions reveal Moses’ faith.
-They show us that our actions are important building blocks for our faith!
+They teach us that it is our actions are the building blocks of our faith!
 It is our actions that demonstrate our faith and our trust in Yahuwah.

-Moses trusted Yahuwah and thus, Moses was faithful to Yahuwah’s Words!
+Moses trusted Yahuwah and thus, Moses was faithful to Yah’s Words!

 With our spiritual eyes of understanding, we must begin to see, and trust in the invisible realm of Yahuwah’s love and goodness, and the exceeding greatness of His power on our behalf (Ephesians 1:17-19).